The National Assistance Card

 A QR code is a ‘Quick Response’ code that, when scanned with a mobile phone, allows the user to quickly access information online.

-Cardholders have the option of adding additional information to their QR code about the impacts of the their brain injury, other disability or health condition and/or how people in the community can assist them.
+Cardholders have the option of adding additional information to their QR code about the impacts of the their disability or health condition and/or how people in the community can assist them.

 The QR code information can be written or it can be via a video that a person makes of themselves, or of a nominated person talking on their behalf.